axjms1/portfolio/content/plo/evaluation-assessment/git_evaluation.md

 weight: 20
 ---

 This artifact is less an actual evaluation and more of a plan to evaluate.
 I developed this plan in EDTECH 503 as part of my instructional design project.
 While I was developing this unit I was simultaneously learning the subject matter and this resulted in a challenging project.
 Determining what is essential and what is not is difficult and that is where the formative peer evaluation became extremely helpful.
-In this project I began to comprehend the differences between an editor and an evaluator.
+In this project, I began to comprehend the differences between an editor and an evaluator.

 The content of this unit is directly applicable to my current professional practice.
 I use these tools every day.
 The evaluation portion specifically is also helpful in that the questions raised in the formative evaluation continue to inform how I assist interns and other new engineers.